-AncestryDNA's kit is $129 and an additional cost for shipping.
+AncestryDNA's kit is $129 plus shipping costs.
 The company also offers memberships starting at $21.99.
 Becoming a member may give you access to records of different regions as well as the ability to connect with other Ancestry members.
 Membership typically gives you access to records on birth, marriage, death, census, military, church and more.

 Privacy and security

 Both 23andMe and AncestryDNA identify the samples only with a unique code to track your DNA.
 Results are encrypted and stored in a secured database to protect the information from unauthorised access.